dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 Since our data is text, we will use a well-known word encoding technique, word embeddings.
 Word embeddings are vector representations of words.
 The main hypothesis underlying their use is that there exists a linear relation between words.
 For example, the linear relation between the word `king` and `queen` is gender.
-So logically, if we remove the vector corresponding to `male` to the one for `king`, and then add the vector for of `female`, we should obtain the vector of `queen`.
-That been said; usually, those kind of representation are in dimension `300`, which make it impossible for humans to reason about.
+So logically, if we remove the vector corresponding to `male` to the one for `king`, and then add the vector for
+`female`, we should obtain the vector corresponding to `queen`.
+That being said, those kind of representation usually are in dimension `300`, which make it impossible for humans to reason about.
 Still, the idea is there but in a larger dimension space.

 So our LSTM input and hidden state dimensions will be of the same size as the word vectors.